 Nau, B. S. (2004) Identification of plantbugs in the genus Lygus in Britain

 This genus is one of the most problematic mirid groups to identify.
 The five UK species can overlap considerably in colour, markings and size; some specimens cannot be determined.
-The most reliable identification features concern the fine detaill of the corium, and are visible only at high resolution.
-Characters given by Southwood & Leston (1959) are misleading; the above reference (Nau, 2004) summarises current knowledge.
+The most reliable identification features concern the fine detaill of the middle of the corium, and are visible only at high resolution.

 Adult: All year